mizquierdo76/hospital-readmission-risk-analysis/README.md

 # Hospital Readmission Project

-This is a fast portfolio project designed to match the kind of healthcare analytics Premier asked for:
+This is a portfolio project designed to match the kind of healthcare analytics Premier asked for:
 - healthcare data analytics
 - relational databases
 - Python